amykapernick/modern_front_end_fundamentals/docs/semantic-html/docs.md

 ### 1.2.2 Datalists

-There’s a special type of form input called a [`datalist`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/datalist), which allows users to type in a text field and have the options be autofilled from a list of predefined options.
+There's a special type of form input called a [`datalist`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/datalist), which allows users to type in a text field and have the options be autofilled from a list of predefined options.

 ```html
 <label for="aussie_animals">